-Requires computer proficiency to include basic systems operation, word processing, Excel spreadsheet, powerpoint, and internet research.
+Requires computer proficiency to include basic systems operation, word processing, Excel spreadsheet, PowerPoint, and Internet research.
 Students requiring a course to satisfy this requirement may take CS 150.
-Those students who believe they have achieved the required knowledge through a means other than undergraduate course work may submit a "Computer Skills Waiver Form" (available at http://business. edgewood.edu/MBA) detailing the experience to the MBA Office.
-This information will be considered in determining whether additional computer course work is required.
+Those students who believe they have achieved the required knowledge through a means other than undergraduate coursework may submit a Computer Skills Waiver Form (available at http://business. edgewood.edu/MBA) detailing the experience to the School of Business.
+This information will be considered in determining whether additional computer coursework is required.